SSWConsulting/SSW.Rules.Content/rules/do-you-know-how-to-handover-a-project/rule.md

 Always ensure that you complete the following checklist and *always* send the email confirming the handover is complete.

 Here are the 8 steps you should follow for a good handover.
 <!--endintro-->

 1. Confirm current tasks
 2. Confirm future tasks
 3. Confirm the primary contacts
-4. Do a code review
+4. Do a code review (only for developers)
 5. Review the client portal
-6. Confirm location of info and procedures (hopefully, these are on a wiki or SharePoint document library)
+6. Confirm location of info and procedures (hopefully, these are on a wiki or SharePoint document library).
+For a development project this may include:
     * Source control.
 Make sure there is no stale or old branches.
 Check out: [Do you know when to branch in git?](/do-you-know-when-to-branch-in-git)
     * Database
     * Documents